leadedge/leadedge.github.io/README.md

 ### SPOUT TO NDI

-“Spout to NDI” is a set of programs that allow Spout senders and receivers to share video, not only with each other but also by way of a network using <a href="https://newtek.com/ndi" target="_blank">NewTek NDI</a> (“Network Device Interface”) protocol.
+“Spout to NDI” is a set of programs that allow Spout senders and receivers to share video, not only with each other but also by way of a network using <a href="https://www.ndi.tv/" target="_blank">NewTek NDI</a> (“Network Device Interface”) protocol.
 Unzip the distribution file to any convenient folder.
 **[Download]()**

 ### NDI MODULES

-As well as the converter programs, there are 32 and 64 bit modules developed specifically for [Magic Music Visuals](https://magicmusicvisuals.com) for sending to and receiving from NDI.
+As well as the converter programs, there are 32 and 64 bit modules developed specifically for <a href="https://magicmusicvisuals.com" target="_blank">Magic Music Visuals</a> for sending to and receiving from NDI.
 Binaries and source code are available.
 Follow the release instructions.
 **[Download](https://github.com/leadedge/MagicNDI/releases)**.

 ### NDI addon